biometrixtech/plans/documentation/api_demo.md

     "active_rest": active_rest
 }
 ```
-* `active_rest` will have the same schema as defined in the Appendix.
+* `active_rest` will have the schema as defined in the Appendix.

 ### Including Today's Symptoms
-TODO - paul : is Mobility WOD an activity returned or active rest an activity returned using mobility wod endpoint?
-In the case above, the language used is Active Rest Activity
-If the client includes the optional __symptoms__ element, a Mobility WOD Activity will be returned with consideration for the symptoms the athlete is experiencing today.
+If the client includes the optional __symptoms__ element, an Active Rest Activity will be returned with consideration for the symptoms the athlete is experiencing today.

 ##### Query String